ristoeee/linux-course/README.md

-# linux-course
+# Linux course

-Page for linux course homework.
+Page for linux course homeworks.

 The raports (h0-h8) will be in Finnish due to study language.